 Local government plays a key role in creating the environment for communities to prosper and enjoy improved health and wellbeing.

-In 2013, Councils are required to prepare a four-year municipal health and wellbeing plan or include health and wellbeing matters in their council plans.
+The Health and Wellbeing Act requires councils to prepare a four-year municipal health and wellbeing plan or include health and wellbeing matters in their council plans.

 Supplementary resources are available that provide specific advice about particular legislative and planning requirements of councils.